10 Palm Trees That Grow in South Carolina (with Pictures)

 Mexican Fan Palm Tree (Washingtonia robusta).
 Photo by Wiki Commons.

-This fast-growing palm can tolerate cold down to 10F but temperature lower than 23F will cause leaf damage.
+This fast-growing palm can withstand cold temperatures down to 10°F, but temperatures lower than 23°F may lead to leaf damage.

 6. Needle Palm (Rhapidophyllum hystrix)